Skip to Content

 More Efficient

 First, tankless water heaters are more efficient.
 A tank of water isn’t being heated for 20 minutes or more before the hot water can be used.
-Also, with a traditional water heater, the entire tank full of water has to be heated, even if you only use a little bit, let’s say for washing the dishes.
+Also, with a traditional water heater, the entire tank of water has to be heated, even if you only use a little bit, say, for washing the dishes.
+By heating water instantly as it passes through the heater (but only on demand), a tankless water heater is much more efficient.

-In an RV, you can of course shut off the water heater once it’s finished heating the tank, which can help to conserve power/propane.
+In an RV, you can, of course, shut off the water heater once it’s finished heating the tank, which can help to conserve power/propane.
 Because the tanks in standard water heaters are insulated, the water will stay hot/warm for quite a while.
 But it will slowly cool down if not re-heated… which means you could be in for a nasty surprise in the shower if you forgot to turn it back on in time.

 Never Run Out of Hot Water